-Soleus cross-sectional area decreased by 9% after 48 hours of hindlimb suspension, although with no statistical significance (p=0.06) (data not presented).
-The wet weight, protein concentration, and the ratio protein concentration/muscle wet weight taken during this period of weightlessness followed the same time-course (table 1).
-A 20% reduction in muscle wet weight was observed after 48 hours of hindlimb suspension, with the greatest initial soleus weight loss, though not being statistically significant, during the first 6 hours (7%).
-Following the same tendency, total protein content decreased by 23% after 48h of hindlimb suspension.
-However, the major decline occurred between hour 6 and 12 of hindlimb suspension (11%).
+Soleus cross-sectional area decreased by 9 % after 48 hours of hindlimb suspension, although without statistical significance (p=0.06) (data not presented).
+The wet weight, protein concentration, and the ratio protein concentration/muscle wet weight taken during this period of weightlessness followed the same time-course (Table 1).
+A 20 % reduction in muscle wet weight was observed after 48 hours of hindlimb suspension, with the greatest initial soleus weight loss, though not being statistically significant, during the first 6 hours (7 %).
+Similarly, total protein content decreased by 23 % after 48 hours of hindlimb suspension.
+However, the major decline occurred between hour 6 and 12 of hindlimb suspension %).
 Regarding the ratio between protein concentration and muscle weight, the above-referred tendency was attenuated, which suggest that the fall in protein concentration overwhelmed the wet weight variation.
 The obviously most relevant differences in this ratio appeared to be the change in protein concentration between hour 6 and 12 of hindlimb suspension.